aces/Loris/docs/API/LorisRESTAPI.md

 }
 ```

+A PUT request of the same format will create the VisitLabel for this candidate,
+in an unstarted stage if the Visit label provided is valid.

-PUT and PATCH are not supported for Visit Labels.
+PATCH is not supported for Visit Labels.

 ### 3.3 Candidate Instruments
 ```